MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Evaluation

-Proprietary model-based frameworks relied on direct API calls, reducing local computation.
+In our implementation, proprietary model-based frameworks rely on direct API calls, minimizing local computation.
 However, LLM-based methods require substantial GPU resources.
-The evaluation was done on a Ubuntu 22.04 server with an AMD Ryzen Threadripper PRO 3995WX CPU (64 cores), 252GB RAM, and two NVIDIA RTX A6000 GPUs (48GB VRAM each).
+The evaluation was performed on an Ubuntu 22.04 server equipped with an AMD Ryzen Threadripper PRO 3995WX CPU (64 cores), 252GB RAM, and two NVIDIA RTX A6000 GPUs (48GB VRAM each).